 In the time between buying my plane ticket, and actually getting off the plane, I had read several articles and looked at countless pictures of the country I was moving to.
 None of these put an inch of doubt in my mind.
-Lots of articles were titled “bad things about Norway,” or something similar implying it would tell me negative things, except it was only fake bad things like, “you’ll fall in love with the country and never want to go home.”
+Lots of articles were titled “bad things about Norway,” or something similar, except it was only fake bad things like, “you’ll fall in love with the country and never want to go home.”
 The photos on Pinterest of Norway are stunning, and most articles on the internet are very positive.
 Maybe that’s why I was so rattled things didn’t work out, I had different expectations?
 I was absolutely miserable there.
 I really wanted to like this county; I was really not expecting to leave with this much negativity built up inside me.

 Getting answers to any questions in person or by phone is nearly impossible.
 Even for EU citizens, getting a tax number requires a job contract, waiting in line for three hours at the tax office, and waiting ten business days for it to come in the mail.
 Then you can start work, and only after that can you try to open a bank account that takes six weeks to open.
 Nothing is simple, and no one seems to be able or willing to answer questions or help you.